Cocotaxi, party bike, or jeepney? These are just some of the unusual transport picks!

 Toboggan run — Madeira, Portugal

 The wicker sledge provides a speedy descent from Madeiran Monte to Livramento, Funchal.
-The route itself is two kilometres long.
+The route itself is two kilometers long.

 The toboggan originated in the nineteenth century when it was a popular mode of downhill public transportation.
 Nowadays it’s mostly used as a visitor attraction, offering beautiful sights of the Madeiran landscape.